 What you need to know is that the green camouflage layer turns a dazzling shade of red in autumn, as the Virginia Creeper prepares to shed its leaves.

 View this post on Instagram

-Is there any time of year when this tame Kensington street looks anything less than spectacular?
+Is there any time of year when this idyllic Kensington mews looks anything less than dreamy?
 Its wisteria-draped facades draw photographers in throughout the spring, and then call them back in the autumn when deep-red tendrils grace the photogenic stone arches.
 Expect to see this place all over Instagram.

 Autumn at Kew Gardens

-If it's leaves you're after, London's huge botanical garden is the obvious place to head.
+If it's leaves you're after, London's huge botanical garden has the motherlode.
 The arboretum alone is home to 14,000 trees from all over the world, which should keep your leaf-crunching dreams alive for a while.

-The Treetop Walkway and the stunning Great Pagoda offer stunning views of colourful autumn leaves from above, but unfortunately the Pagoda remains closed for now.
-Back on solid ground there's plenty to see though — cross the lake via the Sackler Crossing to see the towering balls of colour reflected in the waters.
+The Treetop Walkway offers stunning views of colourful autumn leaves from up high.
+Back on solid ground there's plenty to see — navigate the lake via the Sackler Crossing to see the towering balls of colour reflected in the waters.